liz-in-tech/blog/src/posts/llm/027_distribution_and_parallelism_3.md

     - At scales of more than 1024 GPUs
         - Recommended configuration can be tensor parallelism (TP=8) combined with data parallelism (ZeRO-2) and pipeline parallelism
     - Special considerations
-        - For ultra-long sequences: CC
+        - For ultra-long sequences: CP
         - For MoE architectures: EP
 - Limited GPU resources
     - Full activation recomputation trades time for space (training is somewhat slow)